It’s All About Support

 - STARS for RETIRED WIDOWERS: This once-a-month brunch meets on the second Tuesday of each month.
 It includes guest speakers as well as a time of fellowship.

-- STARS for WORKING AGE WIDOWERS: This once-a-month breakfast meets on the third Friday of each month at 7:00 AM.
-It is for working-age men who have lost a spouse, looking to connect and find support in an informal atmosphere.
+- HOSPICE MEN’S GRIEF HUDDLE: This once-a-month meeting gathers on the third Friday of each month at 8:00 AM.
+It is for working-age men who have lost a spouse and are looking to connect and find support in an informal atmosphere.

-- PARENTS’ HOPE: This once-a-month support group is for parents who have lost a child.
-It meets on the second Monday evening of each month.
+- STARS for PARENTS: This formerly once-a-month support group now meets twice a month in conjunction with the STARS for Kids program.
+This is for parents who have lost a child of any age.
+It meets on the 1st & 3rd Tuesday evening of each month during the school year.

 If you are interested in obtaining more information on any of the above support groups, please contact James Ellis either by phone (859-301-4611) or by e-mail.